francescomazzini/Jubble/README.md

 However, if you would prefer to have your personal bot which use our code, you could create a new bot on telegram and you could use your token and your bot name replacing ours [in this class](src/main/java/com/jubble/app/telegram/BotConstants.java).

 #### Explanation of Some Useful Buttons:
 Begin: starts the game from the client
 Shop: opens the shop
 Status: opens a report of the status of the resources (generators and balance)
 Back: goes to the previous message
 Stop: stops the game in order to make the progress saved  (this has to be run before of stopping the server!)

 ## Tests

 To cover more code as possible we used a plugin called "Jacoco" which after the maven command "mvn test" returns a report which contains the test coverage.
 However we want to specify that we wanted to test only the core of the app (excluding the user interfaces).
 We only tested a little part in javaFx where we had Tasks which are graphical threads and we just wanted to be sure that we set them in the correct way.

-In the core instead, almost everythings is covered.
+In the core instead, almost everything is covered.
 What it remains are basic methods and testing them would be useless (like basic getter and setter) and also a part of threads.
 That part is not covered because we have special exception in case someone tries to set number of generators once the App is started.
 Therefore tests would work only if they are run lonely, which does not make sense, so we tested that code copying it in another test (which mainly check the job of threads and timer) and without setting number of generators.
 In this way it is covered but not directly and not specificly, but it is not even much needed because we already tested de/serialization.

 ## Pipeline
 We set up a continous integration system to validate the code after each push on Gitlab.
 We defined three stages: